Tacticode/slate-api/source/index.html.md

 Even in case of an error, the character might have moved partially or to the destination.

-<aside class="warning">This function will not avoid obstacles, make sure the path is clear!</aside>
+<aside class="notice">This function will not avoid obstacles, make sure the path is clear!</aside>

 ### cast(skill, x, y)